 KTRE.com's top 13 stories of 2016

-KTRE.com's top 13 stories of 2016 - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Lufkin ISD's UIL status came under review after allegations of an error in their enrollment numbers.
-Inappropriate relationships between teachers and students were a recurring heading in East Texas this year with at least 7 inappropriate teacher-student relationship.
+KTRE.com's top 13 stories of 2016 - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Lufkin ISD's UIL status came under review after allegations of an error in their enrollment numbers.

 Add your comments below